pokt-network/poktroll/docusaurus/docs/operate/configs/relayminer_config.md

 _`Required`_ if `suppliers.*.signing_key_names` is not specified.

-This configuration option specifies a list of key names from the keyring that the `RelayMiner` will use to sign transactions.
+This configuration option specifies a list of key names from the keyring that the `RelayMiner` will use to sign transactions (i.e. `SupplierOperator`).
 These key names are used to derive the public key and the corresponding address, which are essential for interacting with POKT.
 Each key name listed here must be present in the keyring used to start the `RelayMiner` instance.